tnas/alticci-sequence/README.md

 folder run the command `docker-compose up`.
 Once both containers are running, access the application via the URL [http://localhost:8000](http://localhost:8000).

+### Docker Hub

+The most simple way to have the application running on localhost is using the Docker images available on the Docker Hub.
+Again, the Docker Compose can be used for this.

+In the `dockerhub` folder, just run the `docker-compose up` command.

+**Note:** This way to run the application eliminates the need to build the back-end (`.jar`file) and the front-end (SPA static files) locally.

 ### API Documentation